NexPlayer/Android-SDK/advanced.md

 Some streams, for example in Smooth Streaming, may in turn have associated custom attributes.
 Custom attributes limit playback to a subset of tracks within the stream.
 Custom attributes are key/value pairs.
 Each possible pairing (from all the tracks in a stream) is listed in mArrCustomAttribInformation along with an associated integer ID.
 Specifying that particular integer ID causes only tracks with that particular key/value pairing to beused.
 Only one ID may be specified at any given time.

-**Turning Video On/Off** This method may also be used to turn video off, for example if it is desirable that content continue to play when an application using NexPlayer™ moves into the background.
+**Turning Video On/Off** This method may also be used to turn video off, for example if it is desirable that content continue to play when an application using NexPlayer moves into the background.

 Setting any of the streams to -2 will disable it or turn it off.
 There are some restrictions though when using this setting: